 How to Qualify for Foreign Earned Income Exclusion?

 If you qualify, you can exclude from US taxation more than $100,000 on your taxes.
 The amount of exclusion increases each year because it's indexed for inflation.
 In order to be eligible for the FEIE, you must work and reside outside the U.S., and you’ll need to qualify using either the bona fide residence test or the physical presence test.

 The bona fide residence test requires that you have been in a foreign country for an uninterrupted period that includes an entire tax year.
-You will pass the physical presence test if you have been physically resided abroad for 330 full days during 12 consecutive months.
+You will pass the physical presence test if you had physically resided abroad for 330 full days during 12 consecutive months.

 Select which test helps you qualify; you are not able to use them both.